OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Secondly, regarding big lists.
 Japan was the first country to invent the work that we do now in the form of [SoKs](https://www.jsys.org/type_SoK/) or [Awesome GitHub lists](https://github.com/OffcierCia/ultimate-defi-research-base)!
 If anyone is still around, browsers used to be sort of a table or database of websites, many of which were quite… uninspiring.

-> Behind every line of this guide stand dozens of years of experts who have shared their insights on security.
-Think of this guide as a lot of ideas and pathways!
+> This manual was written by decades of safety experts who shared their knowledge in every word.
+Consider this manual as a collection of suggestions and routes.

 «Antenna-websites» were created at that time.
 There, their authors gathered a variety of resources that were related by a common subject to make someone’s life easier!
 In some ways, the creators of Awesome Lists and start.me continue this idea now.
 And it's fantastically amazing!